opengisch/QgisModelBaker/docs/background_info/usabilityhub/modelbaker_integration.md

 - Layer definition: `qlr` files for layer definitions
 - Data files: `xtf`/`xml`/`itf` files for data import
 ### Project Topping (`yaml`)
 Information about the project like the layer tree, the layers in the layer tree and the display order may be contained in a *toppingfile*.
-The `DatasetMetadata-Id` of the file is defined in the *metaconfiguration file* via the parameter `qgis.modelbaker.projecttopping` (or the outdated `qgis.modelbaker.projecttopping`).
+The `DatasetMetadata-Id` of the file is defined in the *metaconfiguration file* via the parameter `qgis.modelbaker.projecttopping` (or the outdated `qgis.modelbaker.layertree`).

 The file is written in `yaml`: